 Real estate is one of the unique asset classes that appreciates over time while at the same time providing the owner a monthly dividend.
 Name any other investment that does the same.
-Active real estate investors seek out rental properties that point to long term appreciation while getting paid each month to own it.
+Active real estate investors seek out rental properties that point to long term appreciation while getting paid each month to own it, to generate positive cash flow.
 Not a bad idea, is it?
 But the key here is getting paid each month.
-The key is making sure the investment provides a profit each month and not an expense.
-Cash from a rental property means covering not just the principal and interest payment every month but also enough to cover the annual property tax bill and homeowner’s insurance.
-And don’t forget maintenance costs.
+The key is making sure the investment provides a profit each month in the form of positive cash flow and not an expense.
+Positive cash flow from a rental property means covering not just the principal and interest payment every month but also enough to cover the annual property tax bill and homeowner’s insurance.
+And don’t forget the maintenance costs.
 To make sure your next real estate investment is a profitable one, here are four things you should do.

-Finally, to make sure you cash flow, you need to get the proper financing.
+Finally, you need to get the proper financing to make sure you generate positive cash flow.
 This is where I come in.
 After a conversation about your short and long term real estate goals, I can prepare a custom financing package for your situation.
 Most real estate investors are in it for the long term, which then indicates a fixed rate is best.
 With mortgage loans, the longer the loan term means the monthly payment will be lower.
 For this situation, a 30 year fixed rate is probably your best choice.
-Yes, you will pay more in interest over the life of the loan, but a trick is to take out a 30 year loan but make extra payments each month.
+Yes, you will pay more in interest over the life of the loan, but a trick is to take out a 30-year loan but make extra payments each month.
 The extra payments each month go directly to the outstanding loan balance and never toward interest.

-When you determine what your total monthly payment will be and factored in maintenance costs you then compare that amount with what you can charge in rent each and every month.
-That’s the cash flow you’re looking for.
+When you determine what your total monthly payment will be and factor in maintenance costs you then compare that amount with what you can charge in rent each and every month.
+That’s the positive cash flow you’re looking for.